 Secret Internal ClickUp vs. Public ClickUp

-It's not uncommon for other software platforms to test new features internally or in small betas for months prior to launching.
+It’s not uncommon for other software platforms to test new features internally or in small betas for months before launching.

-With a culture of shipping new features to production on a weekly basis, you would think that the difference between the public version and the version of ClickUp that ClickUp themselves use internally would be much less pronounced.
+With a culture of shipping new features to production weekly, you would think that the difference between the public version and the version of ClickUp that ClickUp themselves use internally would be much less pronounced.

 As it turns out, there’s still a gap between what the public sees and what ClickUp is running in their staging environment.
 One of the big distinctions is that ClickUp is running their own internal CRM that may eventually be released publicly 👀